 A Baron de Kari took part in the Crusades in 1195.
-We have no confirmation that this was Adam, but it seems likely.
+We have no confirmation that this was Adam, but it seems possible.
 If it was, then Ann would have taken responsibility for maintaining the family estates in his absence in the Holy Land.

 The Crusade called in 1195 was known as the Emperor’s Crusade.
 It was led by the Holy Roman Emperor Henry VI.
 It was largely a German undertaking, but crusaders were recruited from across western Europe.

-The Emperor Henry appointed in his stead his protégé King Aimery of Cyprus and had him marry the widowed Queen Isabella, extending his power to Jerusalem.
+The Emperor Henry appointed in his stead his protégé King Aimery of Cyprus and had him marry the widowed Queen Isabella, thus extending his power to Jerusalem.

 The crusaders were still besieging towns on the Mediterranean coast when news reached them that the Emperor Henry had died in Sicily.
 His father had also died on crusade without reaching the Holy Land.
 The majority of knights abandoned the crusade and returned to what was likely to be a contested succession to the Holy Roman Empire.

-It is very likely that he lived to see the reign of the unpopular King John, 1199-1216.
-He may well have been one of the barons who witnessed the signing of Magna Charter at Runnymede on the Thames near Windsor in 1215.
-This was a document intended to assert the rights of the barons and the Church in the face of John’s autocratic rule .
-John’s failure to comply sufficiently with its terms led to the Barons War.
+Adam lived to see the reign of the unpopular King John, 1199-1216.
+He was probably still alive for the signing of Magna Carta at Runnymede on the Thames in 1215.
+This was a document intended to assert the rights of the barons and the Church in the face of John’s autocratic rule .King John’s failure to comply sufficiently with its terms led to the Barons War.